 - As a class project, build a native pollinator house: see some examples

-- Leave some ground exposed and bare (no mulch or compost): many native pollinators nest in the ground
+- Leave some patches of ground exposed and bare (no mulch or compost): many native pollinators nest in the ground

 - Add old, weathered stumps, limbs or logs: attractive, "natural" touch that provides habitat for pollinators (and can be great seats for your human visitors)